-1

-2

-3 Kentucky School Bus Driver Trainer Manual
+Kentucky School Bus Driver Trainer Manual Revised November 2020

-4 Revised 2019

-5
+ACKNOWLEDGEMENT

-1 ACKNOWLEDGEMENT 2 3 The Kentucky Department of Education recognizes the need to have a uniform driver training 4 program.
-The original manual was created by the Pupil Transportation Branch, with the 5 assistance of the National Highway Traffic Safety Administration and other national and state 6 agencies.
-7 8 The Kentucky Department of Education worked with the FMCSA, Kentucky State Police, 9 Kentucky Transportation Cabinet, transportation directors and driver trainers from throughout 10 the state to incorporate updated training material and to remove outdated information.
-Together, 11 we have developed a standardized and comprehensive school bus driver training instructor 12 manual, which will conform to future FMCSA requirements, and continue coordinated efforts to 13 ensure the safety of school children statewide.
-14 15 The purpose of the instructional program is to provide school bus driver training instructors 16 across the state of Kentucky, with a standardized and comprehensive curriculum to train and 17 qualify new and previously employed school bus drivers.
-18 19 FOREWORD 20 The information contained herein, is the official curriculum of the Kentucky Department of 21 Education to be used in training local district school bus drivers.
-22 23 TRAINING CONCEPT 24 The purpose of this training manual is to use in the: 25 1.
-Training and certifying Kentucky School Bus Driver Training Instructors, also known as 26 Driver Trainers.
-27 a.
-Driver trainers shall satisfactorily complete curriculum requirements and 28 evaluation through a training workshop, provided by the Kentucky Department of 29 Education, Division of District Support, Pupil Transportation Branch, prior to the 30 award of a driver training instructor certificate.
-A driver trainer shall attend an 31 annual six hour update, approved and developed by the Kentucky Department of
+The Kentucky Department of Education recognizes the need to have a uniform driver training program.
+The Kentucky Department of Education worked with the Federal Motor Carrier Safety Administration (FMCSA), Kentucky State Police, Kentucky Transportation Cabinet, Kentucky transportation directors, and Kentucky driver trainers from throughout the state to incorporate updated training material and remove outdated information.
+Together, we have developed a standardized and comprehensive school bus driver training instructor manual, which will conform to future FMCSA requirements, and continue coordinated efforts to ensure the safety of school children statewide.

+The purpose of the instructional program is to provide school bus driver training instructors across the Commonwealth of Kentucky with a standardized and comprehensive curriculum to train and qualify new and previously employed school bus drivers.

+FOREWORD

+The information contained herein is the official curriculum of the Kentucky Department of Education to be used in training local district school bus drivers.

+TRAINING CONCEPT

+The purpose of this training manual is to use in the:

+- 1. Training and certifying Kentucky School Bus Drivers and Training Instructors, also known as Driver Trainers. - a.
+Driver trainers shall satisfactorily complete curriculum requirements and evaluation through a training workshop, provided by the Kentucky Department of Education, Division of District Support, Pupil Transportation Branch, prior to the award of a driver training instructor certificate.
+A driver trainer shall attend an annual six-hour update, approved and developed by the Kentucky Department of Education, Division of District Support, Pupil Transportation Branch. - 2.
+Training, certifying, and re-certifying Kentucky school bus drivers utilizing this curriculum.

-1 Education, Division of District Support, Pupil Transportation Branch.
-2 3 2.
-Training, certifying, and re-certifying Kentucky school bus drivers utilizing this 4 curriculum.
-5 a.
-School bus drivers shall be trained using the "Kentucky School Bus Driver 6 Trainer Manual," and satisfactorily complete training requirements and evaluation 7 by the driver trainer prior to receiving a driver certificate from the Kentucky 8 Department of Education, Division of District Support, Pupil Transportation 9 Branch.
-10 b.
-Kentucky school bus drivers require an annual update in order to renew their 11 certification.
-The annual update consists of eight (8) hours of classroom, on-the- 12 track and over-the-road training provided by the driver trainers and pertaining to 13 the core curriculum.
-14 NOTE: A certificate of Completion/Renewal will be issued by the driver 15 trainers upon satisfactory completion of the initial driver training course 16 and after each scheduled eight (8) hour mandatory annual update.
-17 18 The Kentucky Department of Education, Division of District Support, Pupil Transportation 19 Branch, grants certification of all drivers and driver trainers.
-This certification may be revoked, 20 at any time, at the discretion of the Kentucky Department of Education, Division of District 21 Support, Pupil Transportation Branch.
-Improperly training a driver, falsifying documentation, 22 failure to properly certify a driver, and failure to attend mandatory updates, may qualify as 23 reasons to have certifications revoked.
-24 25 INSTRUCTOR CLASS ENROLLMENT 26 A school district may nominate a current school bus driver, or person with at least two years of 27 experience with school buses, to become a school bus driver trainer.
-This person must complete 28 the curriculum and be dedicated to the enhancement of school bus safety in Kentucky.
-29 Independent contractors or private school personnel may attend these classes when openings are 30 available.
+- a.
+School bus drivers shall be trained using the "Kentucky School Bus Driver Trainer Manual," and satisfactorily complete training requirements and evaluation by the driver trainer prior to receiving a driver certificate from the Kentucky Department of Education, Division of District Support, Pupil Transportation Branch. - b.
+Kentucky school bus drivers require an annual update in order to renew their certification.
+The annual update consists of eight (8) hours of classroom, on-the-track and over-the-road training provided by the driver trainers and pertaining to the core curriculum.

+NOTE: A certificate of Completion/Renewal will be issued by the driver trainers upon satisfactory completion of the initial driver training course and after each scheduled eight (8) hour mandatory annual update.

+The Kentucky Department of Education, Division of District Support, Pupil Transportation Branch, grants certification of all drivers and driver trainers.
+This certification may be revoked, at any time, at the discretion of the Kentucky Department of Education, Division of District Support, Pupil Transportation Branch.
+Improperly training a driver, falsifying documentation, failure to properly certify a driver, and failure to attend mandatory updates, may qualify as reasons to have certifications revoked.

+INSTRUCTOR CLASS ENROLLMENT

+A school district may nominate a current school bus driver, or person with at least two years of experience with school buses, to become a school bus driver trainer.
+This person must complete the curriculum and be dedicated to the enhancement of school bus safety in Kentucky.
+Independent contractors or private school personnel may attend these classes when openings are available.

-1 METHOD OF INSTRUCTION (MOI)
+METHOD OF INSTRUCTION (MOI)

-- 2 This section is for the driver trainer instructor only.
-It is taught during the driver trainer instructor - 3 course and are reminders of good methods to use while teaching.
+This section is for the driver trainer instructor only.
+It is taught during the driver trainer instructor course and are reminders of good methods to use while teaching.